wendelmjesus/petly-website/README.md

 ## 📝 Notes

 This is a front-end study project.
 Payments, authentication, appointments, and database operations are local simulations and do not process real transactions.

-## 🛣️ Next Steps

-- Render products directly from `db.json`.
-- Add real category filters.
-- Connect the SQL database to a backend.
-- Improve authentication with a real server.
-- Add stronger form validation and automated tests.